mike14747/strat-ratings-guide/docs/instructions.md

 **NOTE**: If you have a few players who have blank RML teams, here are some things to watch look for:

--   Space after the comma in Strat's ratings disk.
+-   An erroneous space after the comma in a player's name in Strat's ratings disk.
+-   Spaces between last name segments don't match between the Master Roster and the Ratings Disk.
 -   "Jr" or "II" suffixes don't match between the Master Roster and the Ratings Disk.
--   AB or IP from the original "Hitters Stats" or "Pitchers Stats" files from Baseball-Reference might be 1 different from what is in the Ratings Disk.
+-   AB or IP from the original "Hitters Stats" or "Pitchers Stats" files from the preliminary Baseball-Reference data might be 1 different from what is in the Ratings Disk.

+> Try to update the Ratings Disk data in **/data/hitter_ratings.xlsx** and **/data/pitcher_ratings.xlsx** when the issues are with names not matching.
+>
+> Usually, you'll be updating the **Master Roster** (and thus **/controllers/utils/cardedPlayers.js**) when the issues are with AB or IP not matching.

 ---